eth-cscs/SummerUniversity2022/node_level_performance/pagerank/README.md

 + `gprof pagerank_csr.exe`

 This will produce a human-readable output with a "flat profile" (this is what we want to look at)  and a "butterfly profile" (which we can ignore here).
+The flat profile tells you which functions take most of the execution time.

+## Exercise

+1. Execute the `pagerank_csr` code